iccir/Timeless-Theme/README.md

 * `timeless_use_uppercase_font` - If `true`, uses the `Timeless Uppercase` font for symbol letters.
 You will need to manually install [TimelessUppercase.ttf](https://github.com/iccir/Timeless-Theme/raw/refs/heads/main/support/TimelessUppercase.ttf).
 * `timeless_hide_goto_symbol_hints` - If `true`, hides hints in the Goto Symbol panel.

-## Development

-Please note, Sublime Text dev builds move quickly and changes can occur with the theme API between releases, so there may be occasions where the theme doesn't quite work with a brand new dev release.

 ## License and Acknowledgements